-Depending on your individual circumstances and objectives, some of the documents you may need to authenticate at the Ministry of Foreign Affairs in furtherance of your visa application include: Birth Certificate, Marriage Certificate, Divorce Decree, Bank Statement, Power of Attorney, Single Status Affidavit, International Passport Data Page, Declaration of Assets and Income, Copy of Driver License, Authorization Letter, Police Authority, and Academic Certificates (WAEC, NECO, Degree, Diploma, Transcripts, etc.).
+Depending on your individual circumstances and objectives, some of the documents you may need to authenticate at the Ministry of Foreign Affairs in furtherance of your visa application include: Birth Certificate, Marriage Certificate, Divorce Decree, Bank Statement, Power of Attorney, Single Status Affidavit, International Passport Data Page, Declaration of Assets and Income, Sponsorship Letter, Authorization Letter, Police Character Certificate, and Academic Credentials and certifications (WAEC, NECO, Degree, Diploma, Transcripts, etc.).
 The documents you need to authenticate depends on the country you intend to use the document and what the relevant embassy or receiving authority stipulates.

 How to Authenticate Documents and Certificates at the Ministry of Foreign Affairs: The Official Procedure

 Document authentication at the Ministry of Foreign Affairs in Abuja may seem fairly straightforward on paper, but as with all things that involve the government bureaucracy in Nigeria, artificial bottlenecks characterize the process.
 This makes it somewhat complicated and frustrating.

 Depending on the document or certificate you want to authenticate and the country’s embassy you’re presenting the document to, the first step is to contact a certified Notary Public to notarize the document for you.
 This role is typically played by lawyers, and you should contact a lawyer to inquire about this.
 The cost of notarizing the document is not fixed, as it varies significantly depending on the Notary Public in question and on your bargaining power.

 After the document has been notarised by the Notary Public, the second step is to take the document with you to the Federal Ministry of Foreign Affairs where the actual authentication process takes place, with the appending of an Apostille Stamp on the document.